Victor von Gibelin: In French service

-14 July 1789: The Baron de Besenval's troops in the courtyard of the École militaire on the Champ de Mars, consisting of the Swiss Regiments de Diesbach, de Châteauvieux and de Salis-Samade with Victor von Gibelin as well as the French hussar regiments de Berchény and de Chamborant.
+14 July 1789: The Baron de Besenval's troops in the courtyard of the École militaire on the Champ de Mars, consisting of the Swiss Regiments de Diesbach, de Châteauvieux and de Salis-Samade, the latter was the regiment in which Victor von Gibelin and Ludwig von Flüe served at that time, as well as the French Hussar Regiments de Berchény and de Chamborant.
 After the Taking of the Bastille on 14 July 1789 by the revolutionaries, the baron's troops hastily withdrew on the night of 14 to 15 July.

-In 1786, Victor von Gibelin became Sous-Lieutenant of the Swiss Régiment de Salis-Samade in France.
+In 1786, Victor von Gibelin became a sous-lieutenant of the Swiss Régiment de Salis-Samade in France.
 In this capacity, in July 1789, he stood with his regiment on the Champ de Mars side by side with Pierre Victor, Baron de Besenval de Brunstatt, an influential Swiss military officer in French service and close friend of King Louis XVI and Queen Marie-Antoinette.
 In 1789, the Baron de Besenval was appointed Commandant en chef of the troops brought to Paris to suppress the riots which had been going on for some time.
 After 14 July 1789, Victor von Gibelin transferred to the Company de Besenval of the Swiss Guards in the same military rank, but in the function of an Officier-Major.
 On 10 August 1792, as Sous-Aide-Major, he commanded a battalion of the Swiss Guards during the Storming of the Palais des Tuileries, where he narrowly escaped death.